Airbank centralizes all your business bank accounts and financial data – TechCrunch

 Meet Airbank, a startup that is taking advantage of open banking regulation and related APIs to aggregate all your bank accounts.
 Focused on startups and small and medium companies, the company wants to build an all-in-one banking interface to access financial data, initiate payments, manage cash flow and more.

-Airbank just raised a $3 million (€2.5 million) seed round led by Pia d'Iribarne and Jean de la Rochebrochard at New Wave, with Speedinvest and Tiny VC also participating.
-A handful of business angels are also joining the round, such as Cris Conde (Executive in Residence at Accel), Luca Ascani (Accel scout) and Marc McCabe (Sequoia scout).
+Airbank just raised a $3 million (€2.5 million) seed round led by Pia d’Iribarne and Jean de la Rochebrochard at New Wave, with Speedinvest and Tiny VC also participating.
+A handful of business angels are also joining the round, such as Cris Conde (executive in residence at Accel), Luca Ascani (Accel scout) and Marc McCabe (Sequoia scout).

 The startup’s value proposition is quite simple and can be easily explained in one screenshot.
 With Airbank, you can enter your login information for all the bank accounts and related accounts that you use.
 After that, you can view everything from your Airbank account: